10-Seconds on the MEATER Wireless Thermometers

-- Guided cook system works off USDA recommendations, but, can be set to your own specs as well
+- Guided cook system works off USDA recommendations, but, can be set to your own targets as well

 - Estimates how long you’ve got left

-- Alerts you 5 minutes before your meat should be done
+- Alerts you 5 minutes before your meat should reach your target temperature

-- Also tells you how long your meat should rest based on temperature
+- Also tells you how long your meat should rest based on it’s internal temperature

 - Dishwasher safe

-The MEATER wireless thermometer is currently the only truly wire-free meat thermometer on the market.
+The MEATER wireless thermometer is the original, truly wire-free meat thermometer on the market.